Structure analysis¶

 two

-s,polymer type (to avoid determining it when it’s already known).
-The information whether it’s protein or nucleic acid is used during sequence alignment (to detect gaps between residues in the polymer – it helps in rare cases when the sequence alignment alone is ambiguous), and it decides whether to use Cα or P atoms (see the next point),
+ResidueSpans,polymer type (to avoid determining it when it’s already known).
+The information of whether it’s a protein or nucleic acid is used during sequence alignment (to detect gaps between residues in the polymer – it helps in rare cases when the sequence alignment alone is ambiguous), and it decides whether to use Cα or P atoms (see the next point),

 atom selection: one of